damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ![WebEx Room](/images/support/web-ex-room.png)

-WebEx is usually the perfect choice, since it allows you to see the customer's desktop and to control it on request.
+WebEx is usually the best choice, since it allows you to see the customer's desktop and to control it on request.
 It also gives the customer the possibility to join via phone and us the possibility to use our computer audio connection.

-### Escalation
+### Crisis Situations

-If you are unable to help the customer and their instance is in a critical state (unavailable, uncertainty of data loss, etc.), you should escalate the PD incident to Second Level support.
-They will be able to assist you.
+If you are unable to help the customer and their instance is in a critical state (unavailable, uncertainty of data loss, etc.), you should **escalate** the PD incident to second level support, and work through the issue together.

-In a crisis situation (defined as an emergency that takes longer than an hour to resolve, and/or multiple people are or need to be involved), start a google doc that is open to the customer and the wider team at GitLab, and keep track of the issues and ideas there.
+If an emergency takes longer than an hour to resolve, and/or multiple people are or need to be involved, **start a google doc** that is open to the customer and the wider team at GitLab, and keep track of the issues and ideas there.
 ZenDesk's 'linear' display of communication with a customer is not as effective in crisis situations, and the majority of developers do not have access to ZenDesk in the first place.
 Announce the google doc in the appropriate slack channel (#operations, #development, #general) so that individuals can contribute solutions and ideas.
 When the crisis has been resolved, be sure to transfer pertinent know-how from the google doc to relevant documentation, handbooks, and/or issue trackers, so that the google doc can be deprecated a.s.a.p.
 In addition, Service Engineers and Developers involved in the crisis should make time to have a hangout for hand-off to make sure that everyone has the chance to recover and stay clear-headed.

 ## GitLab.com downtime

 When GitLab.com goes down a PD incident will be triggered as well, so the flow is the same as emergency tickets for the first steps.
-If you are on call and are still working, you should keep an eye on our #operations channel in [Slack](https://gitlab.slack.com), as warning messages will start to appear before the PD incident is triggered.
+If you are on call and are still working, you should keep an eye on our #operations channel in [Slack](https://gitlab.slack.com), as warning messages will often start to appear before the PD incident is triggered.

-Once you acknowledge the incident, you need to pin point the reason for the outage.
-Lately, the reason has been our backend NFS server rebooting or becoming unresponsive.
-In any case, you should always follow the documentation found on our [Chef Repo](https://dev.gitlab.org/gitlab/gitlabhq/issues/2624).
+Once you acknowledge the incident, you need to pinpoint the reason for the outage.
+Follow the documentation found on our [Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo).
 A fire drill to train you in this situation should take place before you are put on rotation.
 If this has not happened, please let the team know.

 ## Security disclosures

 We have a [Responsible Disclosure Policy](https://about.gitlab.com/disclosure/).
 Emails sent to security@gitlab.com go into ZenDesk and receive an autoresponder that
 says: "Thank you for your responsible disclosure of a potential GitLab vulnerability.
 We'll follow up with you within one business day."

 Please be very patient with these reports.
 Do not say 'there is no problem', you might be misunderstanding something that can lead to a 0 day disclosure.
 Give examples and keep asking questions until you understand the problem or until the researcher concludes there is no problem.
 If someone invested time to help us, offer to mention them on our [Security Researcher Acknowledgments page](https://about.gitlab.com/vulnerability-acknowledgements/) even if there was no actual vulnerability.
 If you say that we'll get back to them **always** mention that they can email us at any time for an update.
 This is really important to prevent a 0 day disclosure resulting from us forgetting to respond.

 If you need help from developers to diagnose the issue please open an issue on dev.gitlab.org so we can work in private.
 If someone opens a public issue please leave a message:
 "Thank you for helping to
 make GitLab more secure!
 We removed the contents of your vulnerability disclosure to keep it private.
 We opened an internal issue to look at your disclosure.
 Can you please use our [Responsible Disclosure Policy](https://about.gitlab.com/disclosure/) to send us an email that references this url so we can communicate in private?"

 ### HackerOne

 We also use [HackerOne](https://hackerone.com/gitlab) to manage security reports.
 The HackerOne dashboard lists all reports for which you need to respond within one business day.
 These reports are also piped into ZenDesk, but they need to be responded to from the HackerOne dashboard and closed manually in ZenDesk upon completion.
 Remember that all researchers should receive feedback as with regular support tickets, and you should not hesitate to triage or escalate the report. **Always** mention that they can email us at any time for an update.
 Eventually each report has to be accepted and/or closed through the HackerOne dashboard even if you've followed through on ZenDesk.

 If you need to grant HackerOne permissions to a new GitLab user, have an admin send an invitation from HackerOne and add you to the Internal group.
 You can find out who the admins are by asking on the #support channel.

 ### PGP Process

 The key used to encode/decode PGP messages is stored in our Support Vault on 1Password.
 We only provide our public PGP key upon request because it makes collaborating much harder and only a small percentage of all disclosures are serious enough to require that overhead.

 See [PGP Process](/handbook/support/pgp_process.html) for